Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-40-war-two-worlds-pt2-escalation.md

 "...Escape pods?"
 Vandenberg asked, eventually.

 "Intel’s havin’ a hard time pickin’ them out from debris.
 We don’t expect to be in touch just yet, if there *are* any pods out there they’re prob’ly still comin’ down.
 Don’t lose faith, Lads.
-For now...get outta yer suits, clean ‘em up, do your therapy.
+For now... get outta yer suits, clean ‘em up, do your therapy.
 I want us all suit-ready and mission-capable on emergency turnaround.
 You never know, it might be us they send to get our techs back.
 You have one hour, and then it’s debrief.
 Dismissed.
 Costello, a word."

 The lieutenant hung around and watched the team stumble out of the room, literally in Warhorse’s case - Arés looked like he’d just gone completely numb.
 Powell waited until they were well out of even the sharpest conceivable earshot before commenting.

 "...Regaari and Arés," he said, needing neither preamble nor elaboration.

 "Reeling," Costello said immediately.
-"I trust Vandenberg to keep them busy but they’re only human...or, uh, Gaoian."
+"I trust Vandenberg to keep them busy but they’re only human... or, uh, Gaoian."

 "Aye.
 Put all your weight behind him too.
 Hold it together."

 Costello cleared his throat.
-"Sir...if the techs *are* dead...especially Kovač…"
+"Sir... if the techs *are* dead... especially Kovač…"

 "Then this unit’s holed below the bloody waterline," Powell finished. *"Hold.
 Them.
 Together,* Costello.
 I’m doin’ every damn thing I can to find out what the fook’s goin’ on and bring our people home, but I need time."